-When you consider bodybuilding is all about exceptional physiques—abnormal, whether aesthetically pleasing or freakishly shocking—it’s remarkable how utterly normal the best male bodybuilders have been in regards to one physical quality: height.
+When you consider that bodybuilding is all about exceptional physiques—whether aesthetically pleasing or freakishly shocking—it’s remarkable how normal the best male bodybuilders have been in regards to one physical quality: height.
 Yes, there have been Davids and Goliaths.
 The late Franco Columbu won the Olympia twice at only 5’5”, and Lou Ferrigno, at 6’5”, was likely on his way to the top before he left stages to Hulk out.
 But we’re talking ancient history, four decades ago.

 Take out your tape measure.
-Let’s dive into the numbers to see if there’s an ideal bodybuilding height.
+Let’s dive into the numbers to see if there’s an optimal bodybuilding height.

-That said, it’s the IFBB Pro League open division—the big money major league—where guys of any height or weight clash on the same stages.
+That said, it’s the IFBB Pro League open division where guys of any height or weight clash on the same stages.
 And the pinnacle is the Mr. Olympia.
 Here’s the numbers.

 • Heights of the 16 Mr. O winners range from 5’5” Franco Columbu to 6’1½” Arnold Schwarzenegger.